srimuthurajesh/Tech-Notes/Java/01_spring_core.md

 @ComponentScan("com.controller")| Used with @Configuration and use to know packages of annotated classes
 @Component | Spring auto detect our custom beans
 @Service | same like @Component, serve as service
-@Repository | same like @Component, advisable as DAO classes
+@Repository | same like @Component, advisable as persistance classes, throws Spring’s DataAccessException
 @PropertySource | class level, along with @Configuration, Adding property file for spring env, <br/>also @PropertySources for multi files  <br/> ```@PropertySource(classpath:rasna-info.properties)```
 @Autowired | Automatic injection of beans. from spring 4.3 @Autowired not need for single constrcutor <br/> **Setter injection**:```@Autowired public void setPerson (Person person) {this.person=person;}```<br/> **Constructor injection**:```@Autowired public Customer (Person person) { this.person=person;}``` <br/> **Property injection**: @Autowired Person person;  //not preferred
 @Required | Bean must be populated at configuration time, otherwise BeanInitializationException